oxyplugins/oxy-toolbox/readme.txt

 * [Text Edit] Fixed "Invalid argument supplied for foreach()" warning.

 = 1.5.7 ( Jul 27, 2022 ) =
-* [Editor Tweaks] Removed these redundant features: Compact View For Element Buttons, Dropdowns On Hover, Expanded Oxygen Toolbar Menus, Expanded Select Box Options.
+* [Editor Tweaks] Removed these redundant features: Compact View For Element Buttons, Dropdowns On Hover, Expanded Oxygen Toolbar Menus, Expanded Select Box Options and Media Query Buttons.
 * [Navigator] Adjusted the CSS to remove unwanted gaps at the top and for correct height of the structure panel.
 * [Others] Removed Rank Math support since it is now built-in.